Ready to help

 • Variations on these weak base passwords that replace letters with numerals (1337), for example: P455w0rd.

+This type of password security check occurs automatically as the browser extension observes logins for your monitored domains.
 You can find the list of top 10,000 weak base passwords used in the Push browser extension on Github.

 How Push identifies leaked passwords